Induced current by a magnetic flux in $(1+2)-$dimensional conical spacetime in a Ho{\v{r}}ava-Lifshitz Lorentz-violating scenario: Wightman function

-The properties of the vacuum state can be described in terms of the positive frequency Wightman function.
-This function is defined by taking the vacuum expectation value (VEV) of the product of the field operator as given below
+The properties of the vacuum state can be described in terms of the positive-frequency Wightman function.
+This function is defined as the vacuum expectation value (VEV) of the product of the field operators,